-The Company is the result of a merger of TransEnterix Surgical, Inc., a privately held, venture-backed company focused on the development of its SurgiBotTM System, and SafeStitch Medical, Inc., a publicly traded company, through a reverse merger consummated on September 3, 2013 (the "Merger").
-The Compensation Committee's focus for 2015 was to establish a program to provide compensation to the executives aligned with the Company's publicly traded status, with a focus on performance-based incentive compensation, particularly given its status as an accelerated filer, rather than a smaller reporting company under the SEC's disclosure standards.
+The Company is the result of a reverse merger of a privately held, venture-backed company and a publicly traded company, consummated on September 3, 2013 (the "Merger"), and the subsequent acquisition of the Senhance System in 2015.
+The Compensation Committee's focus for 2016 was to establish a program to provide compensation to the executives aligned with the Company's need to integrate the Senhance System development and early commercialization activities and the SurgiBot System development activities, with a focus on performance-based incentive compensation designed to incentivize the Named Executive Officers to pursue regulatory approval for the SurgiBot System in the United States, finance the Company through such development stage and support the early commercialization activities related to the Senhance System in identified countries in Europe, the Middle East and Asia.